Changing Plans (Upgrades & Downgrades)

 For Stripe-linked plans, Schematic handles upgrades and downgrades differently.
 A plan change is considered an upgrade if the new plan has a higher base price (or the same base price) as the current plan.
 A downgrade is considered a plan change to a plan with a lower base price.

-Additionally, when upgrading a plan, Schematic will use Stripe’s proration logic to refund the remaining base cost of the current plan and the base cost of the new plan.
+Additionally, when changing plans, Schematic will use Stripe’s proration logic to refund the remaining base cost of the current plan and the base cost of the new plan.
 These costs are presented to the user during the checkout flow or to you while using the “Manage Plan” button in the Schematic App.